 Credits: 1 CLA 287 Independent Study Students desiring to perform independent study in Classical Civilization should plan their project with the instructor who is to supervise.
-One-half to one course credit.
 Prerequisite: Consent of the department chair is required.
-Credits: 1/2 CLA 288 Independent Study Students desiring to perform independent study in Classical Civilization should plan their project with the instructor who is to supervise.
-One-half to one course credit.
+Credits: 1 or 1/2 CLA 288 Independent Study Students desiring to perform independent study in Classical Civilization should plan their project with the instructor who is to supervise.
 Prerequisite: Consent of the department chair is required.
-Credits: 1/2 CLA 311 Special Topics in Literature and Culture A more advanced course that focuses on a specific topic in ancient literature or culture and requires previous work.
+Credits: 1 or 1/2 CLA 311 Special Topics in Literature and Culture A more advanced course that focuses on a specific topic in ancient literature or culture and requires previous work.
 The course may be offered at the 200 or 300 level, depending on topic and approach.
-Course may be repeated for credit, since the topic changes.
-Credits: 1 CLA 312 Special Topics in Art and Archaeology A more advanced course that focuses on a specific topic in ancient art or archaeology.
+This course may be repeated for credit, since the topic changes.
+CLA 312 Special Topics in Art and Archaeology A more advanced course that focuses on a specific topic in ancient art or archaeology.
 The course may be offered at the 200 or 300 level, depending on topic and approach.
-Course may be repeated for credit, since topic changes.
-Credits: 1 CLA 313 Special Topics in Ancient History Greek and Roman Law A more advanced course that focuses on a specific topic in ancient history and requires previous work.
+This course may be repeated for credit, since topic changes.
+Credits: 1 CLA 313 Special Topics in Ancient History A more advanced course that focuses on a specific topic in ancient history and requires previous work.
 This course may be offered at the 200 or 300 level, depending on topic and approach.
-Course may be repeated as topic changes.
+This course may be repeated as topic changes.
 Prerequisite: Permission of instructor.

+Credits: 1

-Credits: 1 CLA 387 Independent Study Students desiring to perform independent study in Classical Civilization should plan their project with the instructor who is to supervise.
-One-half to one course credit.
+CLA 387 Independent Study

+Students desiring to perform independent study in Classical Civilization should plan their project with the instructor who is to supervise.

 Prerequisite: Consent of the department chair is required.

+Credits: 1 or 1/2

-Credits: 1/2 CLA 388 Independent Study Students desiring to perform independent study in Classical Civilization should plan their project with the instructor who is to supervise.
-One-half to one course credit.
+CLA 388 Independent Study

+Students desiring to perform independent study in Classical Civilization should plan their project with the instructor who is to supervise.

 Prerequisite: Consent of the department chair is required.

+Credits: 1 or 1/2

-Credits: 1/2 CLA 400 Focused Discussion of a Topic and Senior Reading A seminar on a selected topic with a paper supervised by a member of the department.
+CLA 400 Focused Discussion of a Topic and Senior Reading

+A seminar on a selected topic with a paper supervised by a member of the department.
 The paper is to be presented at a Classics Colloquium during the senior year.

+Credits: 1

+Greek

-Credits: 1 Course Descriptions-Language Studies GRK 101 Beginning Greek This course includes the study of elementary grammar, the reading of selected pieces of Greek literature, and a general introduction to the literature and civilization of ancient Greece.
+Course Descriptions-Language Studies

+GRK 101 Beginning Greek

+This course includes the study of elementary grammar, the reading of selected pieces of Greek literature, and a general introduction to the literature and civilization of ancient Greece.
 Four recitations each week.
 Greek 101 is taught in the fall semester; Greek 102 in the spring semester.

-Credits: 1 GRK 102 Beginning Greek This course includes the study of elementary grammar, the reading of selected pieces of Greek literature, and a general introduction to the literature and civilization of ancient Greece.
+GRK 102 Beginning Greek

+This course includes the study of elementary grammar, the reading of selected pieces of Greek literature, and a general introduction to the literature and civilization of ancient Greece.
 Four recitations each week.
 Greek 101 is taught in the fall semester; Greek 102 in the spring semester.

 Successful completion of Greek 101 is a prerequisite for Greek 102.

+Credits: 1

-Credits: 1 GRK 330 Greek Composition A systematic review and study of fundamental Greek forms and constructions with practice in writing Greek sentences.
+GRK 330 Greek Composition

+A systematic review and study of fundamental Greek forms and constructions with practice in writing Greek sentences.
 Two recitations each week.
 This course is offered fall or spring semester by arrangement.

 Prerequisites: Greek 101, 102.